MutterPedro/digjoy/README.md

 ## Motivation

-Digjoy was inspired initially in the java framework **Spring MVC**, it uses **Typescript** decorators like the old **Java annotations** to define the routes and methods.
-You may thing _" just another controller framework, why should I use it?
+Digjoy was inspired initially on the java framework **Spring MVC**, it uses **Typescript** decorators like the old **Java annotations** to define the routes and methods.
+You may think _"just another controller framework, why should I use it?
 There is many other with thousands of stars on GitHub..."_.
-Well, in fact, it is another controller framework, but it is very opinionated, in my sight, it is very easy to use, very straightforward and almost no configuration (things that I usually take on a count to choose a library).
-It is ideal for simple APIs, which you just need to define some routes and validate the request body.
+Well, in fact, it is another controller framework, but it is a very opinionated one, as I see it, it is very easy to use, very straightforward and needs almost no configuration (things that I usually take into account to choose a library).
+It is ideal for simple APIs, when you just need to define some routes and validate the request body.

 ## Why this weird name?